rmsrosa/random_notes/docs/README.md

 ## Development

-`Documenter.jl` renders every page each time it runs, including via LiveServer.
-Hence, for development, it is interesting to render only the page you are currently working on.
-Need to recall how to do that.
+`Documenter.jl` renders every page each time it runs, including when using it via LiveServer.
+That gets a bit heavy and slow.
+Hence, for development, it is interesting to render only the page you are currently working on, as follows.

+1. Set `draft = true,` in `docs/make.jl`
+2. Add a `@meta` block with `Draft = false` somewhat in the beginning of the page you are working on.
+3. Don't forget to revert to `draft = true` in `docs/make.jl` before your final commit.